 How to Void a Landscaping Fine in San Jose

 Don't pay for "dead grass."
-We audit your fine against CA Civil Code 5850 and AB 130 limits, proving the board overstepped their bounds.
-Generates a targeted cease & desist response.
+Our AI audits your fine against CA Civil Code 5850 and AB 130 limits, showing where the board overstepped.
+Generates a targeted dispute response.

 Overturning Arbitrary Parking Tow Threats

 Did they threaten to tow your car without proper 96-hour notice?
-We identify procedural failures in your CC&Rs and stop the tow trucks instantly with a certified dispute letter.
+Our AI identifies procedural issues in your CC&Rs and helps you draft a dispute response to protect your vehicle.

 Defeating Unapproved Architectural Fines

 They claim your new windows are "unauthorized."
-We run a forensic audit to prove selective enforcement and procedural negligence, legally cornering the HOA board.
+Our AI runs a detailed audit to identify selective enforcement and procedural gaps, giving you the evidence to push back.

 Latest Expert Guides